ory/sdk/clients/kratos/dart/doc/AdminApi.md

 Get information about a recovery flow

 This endpoint returns a recovery flow's context with, for example, error details and other information.
-More information can be found at [ORY Kratos Account Recovery Documentation](../self-service/flows/account-recovery.mdx).
+More information can be found at [Ory Kratos Account Recovery Documentation](../self-service/flows/account-recovery.mdx).

 ### Example
 ```dart